 What Is The Difference Between Custody And Placement Of My Children?

-Legal custody in Wisconsin simply means the right of a parent to make major decisions, such as school, medical and religion, for the minor children.
+Legal custody in Wisconsin simply means the right of a parent to make major decisions for their minor children, most commonly regarding decisions about school, medical treatment, and religion.
 In Wisconsin, the presumption is that there will be joint legal custody.
 This means that both parents have an equal say in what happens to the children regarding major decisions.
-Major decisions cover such matters as non-emergency health care and choice of school and religion.
-Others include parental consent to marry, obtain a driver's license, or join the military.
+Major decisions cover such matters as non-emergency health care, choice of school, and religious practice.
+Other custodial decisions include parental consent to marry, obtaining a driver’s license or a passport, or joining the military.
 The court can only award sole custody to one party if it finds that one party is incapable of cooperating or exercising custodial duties, conditions exist which would prevent the exercise of joint custody or there has been domestic or child abuse.

 Placement means physical placement or visitation.
 In other words, who the child spends time with and for what amount of time.
 The primary consideration in making this determination is what is in the best interest of the children.
 There are numerous factors that the court must take into account when determining the placement schedule.
 These factors are then applied to the specific facts of your case.

 The attorneys at Nelson, Krueger & Millenbach, LLC will be able to evaluate the facts of your case and advise you as to the best course of action or the likely result of a placement dispute.